codydevloop/burger/README.md

 **nodemon not picking up server.js --> changed file name to index.js **is there something other than br for spacing
-**when webpage loads, put focus on newly created Burger
+**when webpage loads, put focus on newly created Burger **first AJAX call does not return anything, so then never gets executed?
+Follow that route **on document ready - vs function